-Issue: The server LCD presents a error message, or an error message is generated when running the Enhanced Pre-Boot system components, see the Error Code Lookup page, at qrl.dell.com.
+The server LCD presents a error message, or an error message is generated when running the Enhanced Pre-Boot System Assessment (ePSA).

-System Assessment (ePSA).
+Issue:

-Solution: For information about the event and error messages generated by the system firmware and agents that monitor
+For information about the event and error messages generated by the system firmware and agents that monitor system components, see the Error Code Lookup page at qrl.dell.com.